English

 • Oleic acid contributes to the maintenance of normal blood cholesterol levels.

-In conclusion
+In Conclusion

 Omega 6 and omega 9 are unsaturated fatty acids.
-Although one is essential and the other is not, they both offer health benefits.
+Although one is essential and the other is not, both offer health benefits.
 In short, the body cannot do without fatty acids.
 Ensure a balanced intake of these fatty acids through a healthy and varied diet.

 Sources